Search API Connector Documentation

 - Now select any other "from" table of interest and adjust parameters to get different data sets.
 You can pull in any of the data you see while logged into Ahrefs.

 Part 3: Create a Custom API Request

-Alternatively, you can run your own custom API requests instead of using API Connector’s pre-built integration.
-When you create a custom request, you add your complete URL into the request URL field and select Ahrefs from the OAuth menu.
+Alternatively, you can run your own custom API requests instead of using API Connector’s pre-built integration, using any of the URLs shown in the API documentation.
+To create a custom request, add the complete URL into the request URL field and select Ahrefs from the OAuth menu.